 Introduction

 Workplace mistreatment is a significant and widespread issue that disproportionately affects frontline staff (Yuan et al., 2021).
-While present in all industries where employees interact with outsiders, healthcare staff is particularly vulnerable to mistreatment.
+While present in all industries where employees interact with outsiders, healthcare staff are particularly vulnerable to mistreatment.
 As of 2018, they accounted for 75% of all workplace injuries and illnesses caused by violence in the United States (Bureau of Labor Statistics, 2018).
-The challenges posed by the COVID-19 pandemic have further exacerbated this problem (Chirico et al., 2022), emphasizing the crucial necessity of addressing and ensuring safety within healthcare settings.
+The challenges posed by the COVID-19 pandemic have further exacerbated this problem (Chirico et al., 2022), emphasizing the necessity of addressing and ensuring safety within healthcare settings.

 Emergency departments (EDs) are particularly volatile environments where heightened emotions can lead to tense interactions.
-Patients and their families, often anxious while awaiting treatment, may direct their frustrations at healthcare providers (Taylor & Rew, 2011).
+Patients and their families, often anxious while awaiting treatment, may direct their frustrations to healthcare providers (Taylor & Rew, 2011).
 Such mistreatment, which often begins as minor incivilities or negative gestures, holds the potential to spiral into more severe violent acts, such as physical assaults (Baron & Neuman, 1996).
-Importantly, any form of mistreatment, regardless of its intensity, poses significant risks to the mental and physical health of staff (Hershcovis & Barling, 2010) such as burnout, anxiety and depression ( Schonfeld et al., 2019).
-The cumulative effect of ongoing exposure to mistreatment can result in augmented absenteeism, elevated staff turnover, and diminished productivity, which together have been estimated to cost between $691.70 billion to $1.97 trillion annually (Dhanani et al., 2021).
+Importantly, any form of mistreatment, regardless of its intensity, poses significant risks to the mental and physical health of staff (Hershcovis & Barling, 2010) such as burnout, anxiety, and depression ( Schonfeld et al., 2019).
+The cumulative effect of ongoing exposure to mistreatment can result in augmented absenteeism, elevated staff turnover, and diminished productivity, which together have been estimated to cost between $691.70 billion and $1.97 trillion annually (Dhanani et al., 2021).
 This number underscores the importance of addressing all forms of mistreatment – not just the overtly violent ones – in healthcare settings.

 Unfortunately, healthcare institutions, especially EDs, often respond to mistreatment only after it has escalated into violence, relying heavily on repressive protocols (Reyt et al., 2022).
 This reactive response has normalized mistreatment in the eyes of many medical professionals, leading them to perceive it as an intrinsic aspect of their roles (Rayt, 2007).
 Recognizing this problem, organizational research has been advocating for a more proactive approach, stressing the need to understand the antecedents of mistreatment in order to preemptively counteract them (Hershcovis et al., 2020).
 It is within this context that our paper intends to delve deeper, exploring: (1) the underlying contextual and psychological triggers prompting outsiders to mistreat staff, and (2) feasible strategies enabling healthcare organizations to curtail such behaviors, fostering a culture of safety and positivity.